eljefedelrodeodeljefe/fastapi-jsonapi-next/docs/errors.rst

       }
     }

-FastAPI-JSONAPI provides two kinds of helpers for displaying errors:
+fastapi-jsonapi-next provides two kinds of helpers for displaying errors:

-| * **the exceptions module**: you can import a lot of exceptions from this `module <https://github.com/mts-ai/FastAPI-JSONAPI/blob/main/fastapi_jsonapi/exceptions/json_api.py>`_ that helps you to raise exceptions that will be well-formatted according to the JSON:API 1.0 specification
+| * **the exceptions module**: you can import a lot of exceptions from this `module <https://github.com/eljefedelrodeodeljefe/fastapi-jsonapi-next/blob/main/fastapi_jsonapi/exceptions/json_api.py>`_ that helps you to raise exceptions that will be well-formatted according to the JSON:API 1.0 specification

-When you create custom code for your API I recommend using exceptions from the FastAPI-JSONAPI's exceptions module to raise errors because HTTPException-based exceptions are caught and rendered according to the JSON:API 1.0 specification.
+When you create custom code for your API I recommend using exceptions from the fastapi-jsonapi-next's exceptions module to raise errors because HTTPException-based exceptions are caught and rendered according to the JSON:API 1.0 specification.

 You can raise an exception in any point yor app.
 ResourceManager, DataLayer, etc.
-All of the exceptions defined by FastAPI-JSONAPI will handled by the root handler ``fastapi_jsonapi.exceptions.handlers.base_exception_handler`` and we'll see pretty JSON:API spec output
+All of the exceptions defined by fastapi-jsonapi-next will handled by the root handler ``fastapi_jsonapi.exceptions.handlers.base_exception_handler`` and we'll see pretty JSON:API spec output

 Example: